duracell80/midnight-sectors/README.md

 ### Terms
 - Segment (1 segment of 864 sectors = 1 day of 24 hours)
 - Slice   (The octal time way of spliting the day into 8 parts, also pie slices)
+- Period  (Consisting of 2 slices, a period denotes 4 periods of time in the day)
 - Sector  (The minute of 100 seconds)
 - Tick    (The even second within a sector)
 - Tock    (The odd second within a sector)